pnowak/handsontable-demos/README.md

 ### Building

-If you want to make a build yourself, go to the directory where source of a given integration is located and run:
+If you want to make a build yourself run:

 `npm run build`

-This will create a /dist/ directory bundle.js for you to use.
+This will create a /dist/bundle.js for you to use.